LukeMarlin/Rpi-RFID-Reader-C/README.md

 C program to connect multiple Wiegand RFID Cards Readers on _Raspberry Pi_ using the _wiringPi_ library.

-This program was written for Rev1 Raspberry Pi GPIO, for Rev2 raspi, replace the references of Rev1 GPIO numbers.
+This program was written for Rev1 Raspberry Pi GPIO.
+For Rev2 raspi, replace the references of GPIO numbers.

-##Prerequisite
+##Prerequisites

 * gcc
 * wiringPi library